JordiMateoUdL/102377-Challenge2-PokemonGamePlay/README.md

     - *game.c*: Implementation of orchestrator process.
 The main goal is to handle the overall execution of (ash-px).
     - *Makefile*: This makefile is used to compile and link game and ash implementation and definitions.
   - **test**: This folder contains the tests and the test suite.
-- *Makefile*: This makes file is orchestrator make, that manages the makefiles in the subfolders.
+- *Makefile*: This makefile is the **orchestrator** make.
+It manages all the makefiles stored in the subfolders.

 ## How to use the code